MattJOlson/new-blog/new-blog/posts/2021-08-09-Test-data-out-of-band.md

 By contrast, in a language without sum types you're often forced to carve off part of a type's values to represent things like "not there".
-For example, in C the `printf` function returns the number of charcters printed, or a negative integer to represent failure.
+For example, in C the `printf` function returns the number of characters printed, or a negative integer to represent failure.
 An uninitialized `int` in C# will be `0`, just the same as an `int` you deliberately initialized to `0`.
 (You could make it a nullable `int` if you wanted, I suppose.)